 For so many, Thanksgiving marks the beginning of a beautiful season sprinkled with festive events and family gatherings.
-For parents who are divorced and sharing their children over the holidays with their other parent however, this can be the beginning of a very complicated time.
+For divorced parents sharing their children over the holidays with their other parent however, this can be the beginning of a very complicated time.

 “I grew up as a child of divorce, was a single mother for eight years and am now remarried,” says author and marriage and family therapist, Tammy Daughtry.
 “I know firsthand how difficult and chaotic the holidays can be for children going between two homes, not to mention the emotional turmoil that can come from expectations of creating the ‘perfect Christmas.’”

-Joey, now 41, recalls his saddest moments of Christmas were seeing his mom cry when he left to visit his dad.
+Joey, now 41, recalls his saddest moments of Christmas: seeing his mom cry when he left to visit his dad.

 “Like many children of divorce, Joey hated to see his mom fall apart when he left for the holidays with his dad,” Daughtry says.
 “Thinking that it was his job to make her happy, he felt sad and like it was his fault.
 He felt guilty about having fun with his father.
 At 9, he described feeling like he needed to call his mom every day while he was away to make sure she was alright.
 As an adult looking back, he wishes someone had been there to tell his mom to pull herself together and not place that kind of pressure on him.
 Joey said the mental image of his mom sitting at home crying, alone and sad caused enough guilt to last more than my lifetime.”

-- Confirm that your children are loved and secure in both homes.
+Confirm that your children feel loved and secure in both homes.